Interplay Entertainment: Interplay Productions

 Interplay started publishing its own games, beginning with Neuromancer and Battle Chess, in 1988, and then moved on to publish and distribute games from other companies, while continuing internal game development.
 In 1995, Interplay published the hit game Descent, developed by startup Parallax Software.
 Interplay published several Star Trek video games, including Star Trek: 25th Anniversary for computers and for Nintendo Entertainment System and Star Trek: Judgment Rites.
 These games had later CD-ROM editions released with the original Star Trek cast providing voices.
 Interplay also published Starfleet Academy and Klingon Academy games, and Starfleet Command series, beginning with Star Trek: Starfleet Command.
 Another game, Star Trek: Secret of Vulcan Fury, was in development in the late 1990s but was never completed and much of its staff laid off due to budgetary cuts prompted by various factors.
 In 1995, after several years of delays, Interplay finally published its role-playing game Stonekeep.
 Other PC games released during the mid- to late 1990s included Carmageddon, Fragile Allegiance, Hardwar and Redneck Rampage.

+During the early 1990s, Fargo served as an advisor to Silicon & Synapse, which would ultimately become Blizzard Entertainment.
+In exchange for 10% equity in the company, Fargo contracted Silicon & Synapse to port games developed by Interplay onto other consoles, providing the studio with its initial funding to support its transition to making original games.

 In 1997, Interplay developed and released Fallout, a successful and critically acclaimed role-playing video game set in a retro-futuristic post-apocalyptic setting.
 Black Isle Studios, a newly created in-house developer, followed with the sequel, Fallout 2, in 1998.
 Another successful subsequent Interplay franchise was Baldur's Gate, a Dungeons & Dragons game that was developed by BioWare and which spawned a successful expansion, sequel and spin-off series.
 The spin-off series started with Baldur's Gate: Dark Alliance; the game's success forged a sequel as well.
 Aside from Dark Alliance, Interplay published a few notable console series such as Loaded and the fighting game series ClayFighter and the games by Shiny Entertainment, MDK and Wild 9.